GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 }
 ```

 By following the above conventions, we can emphasize a structured approach to `MonoBehaviour` scripts in Unity, focusing on organization and readability.
-Through a clear hierarchy form namespace imports to method declarations, along with practices like succinct code, comprehensive summaries, and effect event listener management, these guidelines promote a consistent and coherent coding style for streamline development and collaboration.
+Through a clear hierarchy from namespace imports to method declarations, along with practices like succinct code, comprehensive summaries, and effective event listener management, these guidelines promote a consistent and coherent coding style for streamlined development and collaboration.

 ## Services